 - 1. Parents must register home education students with the School Board of Sarasota County within 30 days of the establishment of the home education program. - 2.
-Parents must provide written notice of termination to the School Board of Sarasota County within 30 days of the termination of a home education program. - 3.
-Parents must maintain a portfolio of records, educational activities and materials.
-Portfolios are to be preserved for 2 years after re-entry into Sarasota County schools and shall be made available for the district school superintendent, or the district school superintendent's designee, upon 15 days' written notice.

-- 4. Parents shall provide for annual educational evaluations documenting the student's educational progress is at a level commensurate with his or her ability. - 5.
+Parents must provide written notice of termination to the School Board of Sarasota County within 30 days after said termination. - 3.
+Parents must maintain a portfolio of records, education activities and materials.
+Portfolios are to be preserved for two years after re-entry into Sarasota County schools and shall be made available for the district school superintendent, or the district school superintendent's designee, upon fifteen days' written notice. - 4.
+Parents shall provide for an annual educational evaluation documenting the student's educational progress is at a level commensurate with his or her ability. - 5.
 A home education program shall be excluded from meeting the requirements of a school day.